Lumipad

 GRAD

-7 of 8 graduated · 6 of 7 still operating 18 months later
+High graduation rate · most still operating 18 months later

 Each row above is expanded below in narrative form.
 Numbers are accurate to the cohort program's internal records; trainee identities are anonymised throughout.